Strunk and White's Elements of Style, the Best Writer's Guide

 All common sense, right?
 Yet it is so easy to forget these simple rules when we are writing.

 Not only will you find the answers to everyday usage and style questions such as those above, but the authors give excellent advice for writing clearly and engagingly--and they follow their own advice so well that the book is fun to read.
-At least, it is a fun read for geeky writerly types like me.
-(Blush)
+Or maybe I’m just that geeky.

 Especially if you like to edit your work before hitting that submit button